 Display Your Christmas Stockings

-Hanging Christmas stockings is a fun and festive way to spruce up your mantel and show off your family's style.
+Hanging Christmas stockings is a fun and festive Christmas tradition that spruces up your mantel and shows off your family's style.
 Reuse stockings year after year for a bit of nostalgia.
 And make sure you behave; you don't want coal in your stocking!

 Behind the tradition: According to legend, a widowed nobleman was financially strapped and fretting about how he could pay the dowries necessary for his three daughters to wed.
 One night, the daughters did their laundry, left their stockings hanging by the fireplace to dry, and went to bed.
 St. Nicholas, who had heard about the family's despair, visited the house that night.
 He threw three sacks of gold down the chimney and into the stockings, giving the girls the money they needed to get married.

 Hang Outdoor Christmas Lights

 The beauty of Christmas lights glowing amid a blanket of snow is pretty hard to beat, making hanging outdoor Christmas lights one of the most magical Christmas traditions.
 Decorate your yard with twinkling lights to give your home that extra sparkle during the holidays.

 Behind the tradition: Originally people would light their trees using small white candles.
 But in 1882, Edward H. Johnson invented the first string of electric lightbulbs, which were displayed on the White House in 1895.
 Now every year this American Christmas tradition seems to grow, with inflatables and projectors taking outdoor Christmas decor to another level.